MicrosoftDocs/powerquery-docs/powerquery-docs/keyboard-shortcuts.md

-**Keyboard Shortcuts**
+---
+title: Keyboard shortcuts in Power Query
+description: This article outlines global keyboard shortcuts in Power Query Online
+author:
+ms.service: powerquery
+ms.reviewer: kvivek
+ms.date: 03/02/2021
+ms.author: dhsundar
+ms.custom: edited
+---

+# Keyboard shortcuts

 Keyboard shortcuts provide a quick way to navigate and allow users to work more efficiently.
-For users with mobility or vision disabilities, keyboard shortcuts can be easier than using the touchscreen, and are an essential alternative to using the mouse.
-The table in this article lists all the shortcuts available within Power Query Online.
+For users with mobility or vision disabilities, keyboard shortcuts can be easier than using the touchscreen and are an essential alternative to using the mouse.
+The table in this article lists all the shortcuts available in Power Query Online.

-When using the Query Editor within Power Query Online, you can press Ctrl +? or navigate to Help -\&gt; Keyboard shortcuts to view the list of keyboard shortcuts.
+When using the Query Editor in Power Query Online, you can press ```Ctrl + ?``` or navigate to the Keyboard shortcuts button in the Help tab to view the list of keyboard shortcuts.

-## Query Editor
+## Query Editor...

 | **To do this action** | **Press** |
 | --- | --- |